xts2002/demo-ci/README.md

 ## Task #2: Creating a buggy Pull Request

 Now lets see our CI server performing in real live action.
-We will introduce a simple bug in out code example and send a Pull Request, to show
+We will introduce a simple bug in our code example and send a Pull Request.
+The CI server will alert to the failed tests in our PR and will not automatically integrate it to the main branch.
-Para finalizar, vamos introduzir um pequeno bug no programa de exemplo e enviar um PR, para mostrar que ele será "barrado" pelo processo de integração (isto, o nosso teste vai "detectar" o bug e falhar).

 #### Step 1